 If a lawsuit is filed, the judge will order mediation and a settlement conference as mandatory parts of the process, hoping to settle the case without a jury trial.
 Arbitration is also an option, and many doctors and hospitals will try to require patients to sign an arbitration agreement before they ever treat them.
 Arbitration often favors the doctor or hospital over the injury victim.

 How Long Do I Have To File A Claim?

 The statute of limitations for filing a medical malpractice lawsuit in Florida is two years from the date the malpractice was discovered or should have been discovered, up to four years from the date of the injury.
 You might have up to seven years if the doctor or hospital actively tried to conceal the mistake or otherwise keep you from discovering that malpractice occurred.
 For birth injuries or other medical mistakes to young children, a case may be filed up to the child’s eighth birthday, even if more than four years have passed from the date of the injury.

-If a Lakeland health care provider’s negligence or mistake injured you or a member of your family, call The Turnbull Firm at 863-324-3500 for a no-cost, confidential consultation.
-We’ll let you know how we can help, and we only charge a fee once we recover compensation for you.
+If a Lakeland health care provider’s negligence or mistake injured you or a member of your family, call The Turnbull Law Firm at 863-336-6993 or click this link for a confidential consultation.
+They will let you know how they can help, and they only charge a fee once they recover compensation for you.